Growing a Nation Era 2: From Defeat to Victory

 - Ask the students to be prepared to answer the questions on their tile by either using the Think, Pair, Share strategy or by using one of the attached Demonstration of Learning Strategies.
 You may want to choose a particular strategy to use with the entire class or cut the strategies into strips and ask each student to pick one or two.
 If the student or group of students is allowed to pick two, ask them to choose the learning strategy they prefer and put the other one back.
 Keep in mind that some Demonstration of Learning Strategies will be a better fit for some of the event topics than others and that some take more time than others.
 Some strategies may need to be grouped depending on the available time.

-Activity 2: Dust Bowl Impact
+Activity 2: How did the Dust Bowl impact society?

 The ballads of Woody Guthrie, the novels of John Steinbeck, and the WPA photographs of artists such as Dorothea Lange have embedded images of the Dust Bowl in the American consciousness.
 Introduce this dramatic era in our nation’s history to today’s students through photographs, songs, and interviews with people who lived through the Dust Bowl.
 Help your students understand the problems Americans were facing during the Great Depression.
 Students learn from their textbooks what caused the Dust Bowl and where the Dust Bowl occurred, but to better understand the impact of this environmental disaster, students need to use a variety of primary source documents from this time period.
 This activity uses the resources from the American Experience PBS website Surviving the Dust Bowl.
 The resources on the site allow students to explore the Dust Bowl through photographs, songs (lyrics), interviews, and other archival documents from the Dust Bowl era.